 Given the lack of radiological resources in this hospital I believe an urgent explorative laparotomy was indicated.
 As a physician you might argue that this is not my judgment call to make, but with such profound and unequivocal signs of generalised peritonitis the decision is far less nuanced and can probably be suggested by a non-surgeon.
-This was a clinically obvious surgical emergency and as far as I can see the onus is then upon the surgeons to explain why a laparotomy is not indicated.
-This sadly didn’t happen, and I am left to believe either that the patient was not peritonitic or the surgeon missed it.
-I made a confident diagnosis based on clear clinical evidence.
+This was a clinically obvious surgical emergency and I feel the onus is upon the surgeons to explain why a laparotomy is not indicated.
+Unfortunately the surgeon here acknowledged the clinical features of peritonitis but then made an entirely different diagnosis.

 I have fed back this information to the surgical department but the reception was underwhelming to be diplomatic.
 It appears that there is no culture of reflection or root-cause analysis as compared to our (I have since come to realise) quite amazing National Health Service.

-Let’s face it in a busy, cramped, under-resourced environment mistakes like this are inevitable.
+In a busy, cramped, under-resourced environment mistakes like this are inevitable.
 A difficult truth is Malawian doctors do not enjoy the privilege of having high-quality medical education and post-graduate training boards like we have so perhaps these situations are much more likely (I hope this does not come across as lacking in respect for our colleagues over there, I feel it is an important factor to recognise and one we in the West should be grateful for).
 Ultimately though, we all make mistakes and they should form the foundation for reflection and improvement in practise.
 The occurrence of mistakes is not the problem, but how we deal with them may be.
 Therefore at the very least we may all learn from this event.

 - Worried?
 Ask for HELP!